 Los Diamantes opened in 1933 as a small food shop.
 While the business did well, customers constantly praised their seafood.
 They eventually closed up shop only to reopen as a tapas bar specializing in fried fish.
 They’ve since opened up four new locations in the city, but the original on Calle Navas is a Granada icon.

 Today, Los Diamantes is one of the most popular historical bars in Granada.
 It’s packed to the brim with locals on any given night, so it’s not ideal if you’re looking for a more relaxed dinner.
 However, if you want to enjoy the passionate, fun atmosphere Granada is famous for, there’s no place like it.
 Order tapas and raciones to your heart’s content!

 Address: Calle Navas, 28

 Chikito opened in 1976 as the brainchild of Luis Oruezábal, whose family still runs the place.
-The locale formerly housed the Alameda Café, a favorite among Granada intellectuals like Federico García Lorca and Manuel de Falla.
-Today, it’s still popular among the rich and famous.
+The locale formerly housed the Alameda Café, a favorite among Granada intellectuals like Federico García Lorca and Manuel de Falla, and it’s still popular among the rich and famous today.
 Just ask the scores of sports legends and TV personalities who have eaten there!